 - Dogs are welcome on RRCT’s Thayer Brook Preserve but must be leashed, due to wildlife sensitivities unique to this parcel.
 More information on the pet policy for the adjacent Libby Hill Forest trail network can be found here.

 - Please respect various postings on private abutting land.

 - Smoking is prohibited at all RRCT preserves.

 RRCT & You: Updates, Alerts and Cautions

 LIMITED TRAIL DEVELOMENT: This preserve was created in late March 2022.
-Please respect that trails and signage are a work in progress during 2022 and 2023.
+Please respect that trails and signage are a work in progress during 2023.